codihuston/gairos/README.md

    for integration tests), and `e2e.spec.js` (stands for end-to-end tests).These are used to execute a Test Driven Design (TDD) development approach.
 I will refer you to the `Practical Test Pyramid | Unit testing pyramid`.

+   NOTE: only create these files if you are going to put tests in them, since the test runner expects the test files to have at least one test, otherwise the tests will fail.

     1. `index.js` the index file in the test directory for this resource should export any `mock data` used in your tests.
 The `mock data` should be